aehrc/vector-integration-simulation-pipeline/README.md

 2. Paired-end reads from `art_illumina` in fastq and sam format
 3. Text file containing location and properties of each integration, in a tab-separated format

-The text file with the properties of each integration ('int-info') has the following columns:
+The text file with the properties of each integration ('*int-info.tsv') has the following columns:

  - id: a unique number for each integration
  - chr: the name of the host reference chromosome/contig in which integration occurred